 Our online master's degree in Missional Leadership program emphasizes the need for Christ followers to live out the gospel so that it is seen and experienced in community.
 By challenging students to empower others to take ministry outside the walls of the church, the program marries mission with the wholeness of life, both personally and culturally.
 This program advances missional leadership as both incarnational and holistic: missional leaders recognize the value of tradition and both the opportunities and pitfalls within culture; they lead through servanthood; and they seek to ground their ministries biblically and theologically.

-Students in NNU's MDIVML program complete an online orientation, 42 credits in their pastoral ministry core, and 32 hours of emphasis in Missional Leadership.
-After completing an online orientation, MAML students focus their studies strictly around the same eight Missional Leadership courses in which MDIVML students take as their emphasis, as shown in the comparison to the right.
+Students in NNU's MDIVML program complete an online orientation, 39 credits in their pastoral ministry core, and 36 hours of emphasis in Missional Leadership.
+After completing an online orientation, MAML students focus their studies strictly around the same nine Missional Leadership courses in which MDIVML students take as their emphasis, as shown in the comparison to the right.

 Request More Information

 BIBL7290 — Grounded in the Living Word: Scripture and the Christian Life (4 Credits)